Individuation Is Not Individualism

 Yes, you could point to the pandemic along with social and political upheaval, however if we are really honest, you’ll see these problems existed long before 2020.
 In the Interpersonal Process Men’s group I run, whenever someone would start to blame the pandemic and social isolation, I would ask, “So which of these problems that you are struggling with the most are new since the start of the pandemic?”
 The answer was always none of them.

-When I get new clients that have been aware of all the advice of the media, the beginning sessions sometimes sound like, “I know I just need to meditate more or exercise more or talk to my partner about it and it will all be fine.”
+When I get new clients who have been following all the media advice, the first sessions sometimes sound like, “I know I just need to meditate more, or exercise more, or talk to my partner about it, and it will all be fine.”
 That’s not wrong, but it ignores the fact that something is keeping them from actually doing it, and worse it can be turned into a “should weapon.”
-That is “I should do this, I know this, what is wrong with me for not.”
+That is “I should do this, I know this, what is wrong with me for not?”

 Further, all of these skills fall into the category of “coping skills.”
-These are things that you can do to either immediately or proactively reduce stress and live a more healthy life.
+These are things that you can do either immediately or proactively reduce stress and live a healthier life.
 They don’t, however, actually change any of the deeper patterns that create high levels of stress in the first place.
-I’ve worked with many highly educated, top of their field type people who have very disciplined self care and meditation practices yet are still struggling and suffering deeply.
-The higher you climb and the higher the stress, the more coping skills become a bandaid, not a cure.
+I’ve worked with many highly educated, top-of-their-field type people who have very disciplined self-care and meditation practices, yet are still struggling and suffering deeply.
+The higher you climb, and the higher the stress, the more coping skills become a band-aid, not a cure.

 Side note: if you don’t have effective coping skills, you definitely need them.
 See this article for some of my favorites.

 So what brings true peace then?
-In my experience, it is knowing yourself deeply – which includes knowing your human ego and what influences it as well as knowing your soul and being in harmony within yourself.
+In my experience, it is knowing yourself deeply, which includes knowing your human ego and what influences it, as well as knowing your soul and being in harmony with yourself.
 This means disarming the critical voices and being able to love and see the value of all parts of us.
 Once we know these things, we can then live in better balance and alignment with our values and purpose.
-This does not mean retreating from society, changing careers, having a better education or better paying job.
-Rather, it means you know how to engage fully with life effectively coming from a place of knowing and trusting in yourself.
+This does not mean retreating from society, changing careers, having a better education, or a better-paying job.
+Rather, it means you know how to engage fully with life, effectively coming from a place of knowing and trusting in yourself.

 “In the midst of winter, I found there was, within me, an invincible summer.